FB

 RV Standard vs. Traditional / SAE Trailer Wiring

-For the 7-Pin BLADE connector, only the 7-Pin, there are 2 main standards – SAE J2863 (“Society of Automotive Engineers” also called Traditional), and one they call the “RV” Wiring Standard ( RVIA/NFPA ).
+For the 7-Pin BLADE connector – only the 7-Pin – there are 2 standards.
+First, the SAE J2863 (“Society of Automotive Engineers” also called Traditional), then Second, the “RV” Wiring Standard ( RVIA/NFPA ).
 The connections are the same, but the colors are different.

 That means a trailer wired with the colors of SAE will connect just fine with a tow vehicle wired with the colors of the RV standard – and vice versa.